Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: SeBa and model variations

 \subsection{Common envelope evolution}

 In this study, we model common envelope evolution by adopting the energy formalism \citep[e.g.][]{Webbink84,Heuvel76}.
-The energy used to unbind the envelope comes from the orbital energy of the binary as it is shrinking.
-The efficiency by which the energy is transferred to unbind the envelope is described by parameter $\alpha_{CE}$.
-Then the change in orbital separation can be given as:
+As the common envelope engulfs and exerts friction on the binary, the orbital separation starts to shrink.
+It is assumed that a fraction ($\alpha_{CE}$) of the energy liberated from the orbital energy is used to unbind the envelope.
+Then the orbital separation by the end of the CEE phase can be given as:

-here, the left hand side term is the binding energy of the envelope. $M_{d,core}$ is the mass of the helium core of the donor, $R_{d}$ is the radius of the donor, $a_i$ and $a_f$ are the initial and final orbital separation, respectively The term $\lambda$ describes the structure of the envelope \citep{Kool90}.
-Several studies published tabulated or fitted data for $\lambda$ for a range of masses and evolutionary stages \citep[e.g.][]{Klencki_2020, Claeys_2014, Xu_2010, Loveridge_2011, dewi}.
-In this study, we assume a constant $\lambda = 0.05$, which is in reasonable agreement with the results of \citet{Xu_2010} for core helium burning giants (see also \citet{Dominik_2012}.
-We adopt $\alpha_{CE} = 1$.
+here, the left hand side term is the binding energy of the envelope. $M_{\rm d,core}$ is the mass of the helium core of the donor, $R_{d}$ is the radius of the donor, $a_i$ and $a_f$ are the initial and final orbital separation, respectively The term $\lambda$ describes the structure of the envelope \citep{Kool90}.
+Several studies published tabulated or fitted data for $\lambda$ for a range of masses and evolutionary stages \citep[e.g.][]{ dewi,Xu_2010, Loveridge_2011,Claeys_2014, Kruckow2016,Klencki_2021}.
+The values of these calculated $\lambda$ parameters can vary over orders of magnitude, depending on the radius and the mass of the donor star and on the metallicity. \citet{Klencki_2021} and \citet{Kruckow2016} predict, however, that for sufficiently massive stars ($M_{\rm ZAMS}\gtrsim30\,M_{\odot}$), $\lambda$ varies only by a factor of a few ($\sim$2-5) as a function of stellar parameters and metallicity, once its radius has expanded sufficiently ($R\gtrsim$ 500-1000 $R_{\odot}$), given that the star still has mostly radiative envelopes (see e.g. Fig. 1 in \citealt{Kruckow2016} and Fig. C.3 in \citealt{Klencki_2021}).

+In this study, we assume a constant $\lambda = 0.05$, which is in reasonable agreement with the results of \citet{Kruckow2016} for stars with $M_{\rm ZAMS} \gtrsim30\,M_{\odot}$ and $R\gtrsim500\,R_{\odot}$.
+We note that we assume that Hertzsprung gap donors cannot survive CEE episodes \citep[][]{Dominik_2012}.
+This also implies that donor stars in GW progenitors typically have $R\gtrsim500\,R_{\odot}$ at the onset of the CEE in our simulations.
+We assume $\alpha_{CE} = 1$.